-- Create a grazing management plan that will reduce environmental losses by following strategic grazing principles and good management. - Start planning before the crop is sown to select paddocks that are appropriate and suitable for winter forage crop grazing with considerations of proximity to waterways, soil type, slope and critical source areas. - For sheep and cattle, use long narrow breaks with long faces that are moved more frequently. - Make sure stock have adequate feed as underfed stock wandering in search of feed can add to potential soil losses through physical damage and sediment entering waterways. - Reduce the amount of time heavy machinery is used on a paddock once it is wet to reduce soil damage.
+- Create a grazing management plan that will, minimise pugging, soil damage and environmental losses by following strategic grazing principles and good stock management. - Start planning before the crop is sown to select paddocks that are appropriate and suitable for winter forage crop grazing with considerations of proximity to waterways, soil type, slope and critical source areas. - Make sure stock have adequate feed as underfed stock wandering in search of feed can add to potential soil losses through physical damage and sediment entering waterways. - Reduce the amount of time heavy machinery is used on a paddock once it is wet to reduce soil damage.
 If baleage is being used, place in the paddock before grazing if possible. - Have a plan for collection and recycling of baleage wrap.